 Verify secondary guiSvrManager startup and replication status

-The get BDB event DB_EVENT_REP_NEWMASTER is shown on secondary when successfully connected to the primary server and the database replication is starting.
+The get BDB event DB_EVENT_REP_NEWMASTER is shown on the secondary server when it is successfully connected to the primary server and the database replication is starting.
 When replication is complete, get BDB event DB_EVENT_REP_STARTUPDONE will be displayed.
 Note: In the case of a first-time replication or when databases have diverged and need to be re-synchronized, this operation could take some time depending on the network speed and database size.

 To restart the process:

-Stop the HaSvr process on the secondary
+Stop the HaSvr process on the secondary server.

 Delete every file except DB_CONFIG in /var/netscreen/GuiSvr/xdb/data.
-Delete files in GuiSvr/xdb/init and GuiSvr/xdb/log making sure to leave the directories empty.
+Delete files in GuiSvr/xdb/init and GuiSvr/xdb/log, making sure to leave the directories empty.
 This will force the server to re-sync a new database from the primary server during the next startup.

 Try to start the HaSvr process again and observe if replication is occurring.

-Check for ourRsaPrivateKey message in guiDaemon.0 on the secondary server.
+Check for ourRsaPrivateKey message in guiDaemon.0 on the secondary server

-If you see a message similar toourRsaPrivateKey is missing in /usr/netscreen/GuiSvr/var/guiSvr.cfg! being repeated in /var/netscreen/GuiSvr/errorLog/guiDaemon.0 on the standby system, the clientOneTimePassword in guiSvr.cfg on the standby does not match what is in the database on the active NSM server.
+If you see a message similar toourRsaPrivateKey is missing in /usr/netscreen/GuiSvr/var/guiSvr.cfg! is repeated in /var/netscreen/GuiSvr/errorLog/guiDaemon.0 on the standby system, the clientOneTimePassword in guiSvr.cfg on the standby does not match what is in the database on the active NSM server.

-1. Stop both NSM servers
+1. Stop both NSM servers:

 2. Check the value in the NSM database on the Active server: